A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 Once again, we encounter the question of “debate” of some theological point.
 Of course, it is purely coincidental that a component of that debate is a mythical speculation (the Covenant of Works).
 This is surprising, and somewhat confusing, since theologians always concur on "truth". (#SARC)

-Back to reality: once the Covenant of Works is removed from the “debate”, the entire issue magically evaporates.
+But, back to reality: once the Covenant of Works is removed from the “debate”, the entire issue magically evaporates.

 Ostensibly, these three clips are about sin: its nature and origins.